 - To be eligible, the applicants must be following all the given criteria:

-- Eligible Countries: Scholarships are available to students from all around the world
+- Eligible Countries: The studentships are available to students from all around the world

 - Entrance Requirements: Applicants for this studentship must have obtained, or be about to obtain, a First or Upper Second Class UK Honors degree, or

 - The equivalent qualifications gained outside the UK, in Applied Mathematics, Physics, Natural Sciences, or other appropriate disciplines.

 - If English is not your first language you will need to have achieved at least 6.0 in IELTS and no less than 6.0 in any section by the start of the project.
 Alternative tests may be acceptable

 - Applicants who are classed as international for tuition fee purposes are not eligible for funding.